ptyn7600/PIR-motion-sensor/README.md

 ### Sensitivity <br/>
 To adjust the sensitivity, or the range, of the sensor, we rotate the orange left potentionometer.
 From the [datasheet](PIR-datasheet.pdf), we can adjust the range from 3 meters to 7 meters.
 To set the sensitivity of 3 meters, we rotate the potentionometer all the way to the left and clock-wisely rotate to increase the range.
 #### Expereiment Setup
 In this eperiement, I test the lowest sensivity, which is expected to give the range within 3 meters.
 The potentionometer are rotated all the way to the left.
 A distance of approximately 3 meters is measured, and I stood at that distance and moved.
 The same setup of the Arduino, the sensor, and the LED is used.
-If the sensor detect a motion, the LED lights up.
+If the sensor detects a motion, the LED lights up.
 #### Experiment Result
 The result comming out is promising as it can detect a motion with the range of approximately 3 meters, which matches the number from the datasheet.
 However, among 10 trials, the LED only lights up three times.
 Therefore, although the sensor can detect the range within 3 meters, it does not has a high reliability.
 Therefore, if the range is not required to be exact in your project, it is better to rotate the potentionometer to the middle, which will give you approxiamtely 5-meter range.
 Also, as 3-meter sensitivity is already far enough to be used in many applications or projects, no more experiments on other ranges are tested.
 <br/><br/><br/>